Ollrogge/MiniatureOs/kernel/ideas_and_todos.md

 ## Todos

+**Logging**
++ add proper logging

+**Memory regions**
++ better differentiate between BIOS firmware memory regions, bootloaders ones, kernel ones...

+**Physical and Virtual address**
++ make start() return a u64 and .address() the respective address type
++ need a clear convention what happens when you add 1 to a virtual and physical address
+    + +1 to frame / page should increase by 1 page or frame
+    + +1 to physical address / virtual address should increase the address by one

 **Println**
 + use a different println in kernel and tests than the one exported by x86_64 crate.
 Defining it there is just a dirty hack to get println debugging working for this code

 + use reserved physicalmemory region type only for regions used by BIOS.
 Else use sth like allocated

 + write a logger that can be enabled per module, similar to RIOTS DEBUG macro

 + implement the MapperFlush functionality also in bootloader, to be forced to flush tlb later